mapeditor/tiled-to-godot-export/README.md

 - [ ] Custom properties for maps, layers, tilesets, and objects are exported as metadata.
 Custom properties on tiles can be Exported into the TileSet resource.
 - [ ] Map background Exported as a parallax background

+\* (Godot tileset editor supports only Rectangle and Polygon.
+That's Tiled are supported and are converted to polygons in Godot.)

 ## What's the long term?
 I'm making a 2D platformer and I'm gonna focus on these needs for now.
 Generally i would like to support everything Tiled offers because it's a very good level editor.

 If you are using the plugins and have some problems or feature request or found some bugs.
 Just open an issue here in the gitHub repo.

+#### Customizing or contributing tips

+If you want to debug something you can use the utils.js There are three useful functions:
+ - log() - shortcut for the console.log (infinite parameters)
+ - logf() - logs with flattening circular objects (single parameter)
+ - logk() - logs the keys of a object (single parameter)

 ## Contacts: